scheckley/clearml-agent/readme.md

 ## Rootless clearml-agent container

 An attempt to build a rootless clearml-agent container for use on openshift.
+Doesn't currently deploy from oc or kubectl because of course it doesn't.

 ```